RafaelDaitx/TestMazzaTech/cloud.md

 <br>

 But we have to configure it in our github in the same way.
-In Github, go to Settings, after that “Secrets and Variables”, and Actions.
+In Github, go to:
+* Settings
+* “Secrets and Variables”
+* and Actions.
 Then click on New Repository Secret and adding the following information:

 ```yaml
 on: